 About This Guide

-- A uniform system of citation for the full gamut of legal documents, American and foreign compiled by Ivy League Law Review editors.
+- A uniform system of citation for legal documents, compiled by Ivy League Law Review editors.

 - This authority on citing government documents includes chapters on United States Documents; State, Local and Regional Documents; and International Documents in print and microform only.

 - Li, Xia and Nancy B. Crane.
 Electronic Style: a Guide to Citing Electronic Information.
 Westport, CT: Mecklermedia, 1996.

 - Chapter 5 focuses on U.S. Government Documents, Legal Sources and International Documents in APA embellished style; chapter 12, in MLA embellished style.